-The Product Surveillance Program monitors the safety and quality of dairy products manufactured in Victoria.
+The Product Surveillance Program monitors the microbiological quality and safety of dairy products, including verification and risk management activities of Victorian dairy manufacturers.
 The AMRA survey is designed to verify the effectiveness of residue control in the milk supply.

-The national AMRA Survey is funded by the Department of Agriculture and Water Resources.
-The survey monitors raw milk for the potential presence of agricultural, veterinary and environmental chemical residues.
+The national AMRA Survey is funded by the Australian Government Department of Agriculture, Fisheries and Forestry (DAFF).
+The survey monitors raw milk for potential agricultural, veterinary and environmental chemical residues.

-Annual reports are available on the Dairy Australia website.
+Annual reports are available on the DAFF website.